Walver-io/docs/security-features.md

 2. **Verify Signatures**: Always verify webhook signatures
 3. **Use HTTPS**: Only use HTTPS for webhooks and redirect URLs
 4. **Rotate Keys**: Regularly rotate API keys
-5. **Limit Access**: Restrict access to the creator dashboard
-6. **One-Time Links**: Use one-time links for sensitive verifications
+5. **One-Time Links**: Use one-time links for sensitive verifications
-7. **Set Expirations**: Use expiration dates for verification links
+6. **Set Expirations**: Use expiration dates for verification links
-8. **Check Domains**: Ensure users are on the genuine walver.io domain
+7. **Check Domains**: Ensure users are on the genuine walver.io domain

 ## Reporting Security Issues